Dynamic Adversarial Resource Allocation: the dDAB Game: Generalized Defense Strategies

 \subsection{The Critical Resource Ratio}

-Before we move on to our formal analysis, we present some basic properties of \multfactor{} that are straightforward to obtain. \begin{proposition} The sequence $(\factor{T}{})_{T=1}^\infty$ is monotonically nondecreasing with respect to horizon $T$. \end{proposition} This property is obvious from the fact that the ability to defend over $T$ time steps immediately implies the ability to defend any duration less than $T$.

-\begin{proposition}[Lowerbound of $\factor{T}{}$~\cite{shishika2022dynamic}] For a general graph and an arbitrary $T$, $\factor{T}{}$ is bounded from below by $\underline{\alpha} = d^+_{\mathrm{max}}$, where $d^+_{\mathrm{max}}=\max_{j\in\nodeset}d^+_j$ is the maximum out-degree of the graph. \end{proposition} This property can be proved by considering the case where the \attacker{} initially concentrates all its resources at the node with the maximum out degree.
-Unless the \defender{} allocates an equal amount or more to every one of the neighboring nodes, the \attacker{} will have an action to win the game, i.e., move all the \attacker{} resources to the neighboring node where the \defender{} allocates less than $Y$ unit of resources.

-\begin{proposition}[Upperbound of $\factor{T}{}$] For a strongly-connected graph and an arbitrary $T\in[0, \infty]$, $\factor{T}{}$ is bounded from above by $\bar{\alpha} = \sum_{i\in \nodeset} L_i$, where $L_i$ is the length of the shortest loop that passes through node~$i$. \end{proposition} \begin{proof} Since the graph is strongly connected, for every node~$i$, there is a loop that passes through $i$.
-Then, for every node~$i$, the \defender{} can have $L_i Y$ unit of resource patrolling the shortest loop that passes through $i$, resulting every node on the loop (in particular, node $i$) having $Y$ unit of \defender{} resource at all time. \end{proof} We leverage the results in the previous sections to identify the critical resource ratio (\multfactor{}, see Definition~\ref{def:crr}).
+We leverage the results in the previous sections to identify the critical resource ratio (\multfactor{}, see Definition~\ref{def:crr}).
 In Section~\ref{sec:nsp}, we have shown that being in $\nsp{k}{i}$ is the necessary and sufficient for the \defender{} to defend against any no-splitting \attacker{} strategy that starts from $\yinit = \y^{(i)}$ for $k$ steps.
 This leads to an intermediate version of the \multfactor{} defined for the case of no-splitting \attacker{} starting on node $i$:

 Given that the \attacker{} can freely select its initial state $\yinit$, we define the k-step CRR given a no-splitting \attacker{} as